Change in Accounting Policy

 When there is change in accounting policy, company require to disclose the following:

-- List the name of standard and interpretation which causes the change to policy.
+- List the name of the standard and interpretation which causes the change to policy.

-- The nature of change in accounting policy, it will show what has been changing.
+- The nature of change in accounting policy will show what has been changing.

 - The amount adjustment in the current and prior periods.

-- Quantify the amount impact by the change in each financial line items.
+- Quantify the amount impacted by the change in each financial line item.

 - The reason for a new policy which can provide more reliable and relevant financial information if the change is voluntarily made.

-- The effect of the new policy to a future period of financial statements
+- The effect of the new policy on future period of financial statements

-- If company cannot apply a new policy full retrospective, we need to provide an explanation.
-How we handle the change and the assumption to the prior period.
+- If the company cannot apply a new policy full retrospective, we need to provide an explanation.
+How do we handle the change and the assumption to the prior period?